jdolan/Objectively/README.md

 About
 ---
  Objectively is a cross-platform object oriented framework for the C programming language.
 Unlike [GObject](https://developer.gnome.org/gobject/stable/), Objectively is not a platform on which to build OO languages.
-Rather, Objectiely provides rich OO semantics to enable object oriented programming directly in C. It is based on C99, but utilizes several GNU extensions, and therefore requires `gcc` or `clang`.
+Rather, Objectively provides rich OO semantics to enable object oriented programming directly in C. It is based on C99, but utilizes several GNU extensions, and therefore requires `gcc` or `clang`.
 While others may work, the following targets are actively supported:

  * Apple OS X with clang
  * Apple OS X with gcc